syncfusion-content/install-docs/Common/Essential-Studio/Installation/Install-using-the-Web-Installer.md

 # Install using the Web installer

-You can refer to the [Download](https://help.syncfusion.com/common/essential-studio/download) section to learn how to get the Syncfusion Web Installer
+You can refer to the [Download](https://help.syncfusion.com/common/essential-studio/download) section to learn how to get the Syncfusion Web Installer.

 ## Overview